AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 1. Determine if you can view the schema in the **Docs** section of your GraphQL client.
 Refer to your GraphQL client's documentation to learn how to access the schema.

     If you can view the schema, proceed to the next section.
-If you cannot view the schema, go back and check your mesh's sources.
-You can use the [`aio api-mesh:update`](command-reference.md#aio-api-meshupdate) command to update your mesh with the correct information.
+If you cannot view the schema, try the following:

+    - Check your mesh's sources.
+If you need to modify your mesh, use the [`aio api-mesh:update`](command-reference.md#aio-api-meshupdate) command to update your mesh with the correct information.

-    If you cannot view the schema.
-Open a web browser and determine if you have access to the Adobe Commerce sample storefront: [https://venia.magento.com](https://venia.magento.com).
+    - Open a web browser and determine if you have access to the Adobe Commerce sample storefront: [https://venia.magento.com](https://venia.magento.com).

 ## Run a query